Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 We now have two different ways that tumbling frequency can be elevated.
 First, if the concentration of an attractant is low, then CheW and CheA freely form a complex with the MCP, and the phosphorylation cascade passes phosphoryl groups to CheY, which interacts with the flagella and keeps tumbling frequency high.
 Second, an increase in MCP methylation can also boost CheA autophosphorylation and lead to an increased tumbling frequency.

 Methylation of MCPs is achieved by an additional protein called **CheR**.
 When bound to MCPs, CheR methylates ligand-bound MCPs faster[^Amin2010][^Terwilliger1986], and so the rate of MCP methylation by CheR is higher if the MCP is bound to a ligand.[^Spiro1997].
+Let's consider how this fact affects a bacterium's behavior.

-Therefore, say that *E. coli* encounters an increase in attractant concentration.
-Then the lack of a phosphorylation cascade will mean that there is less phosphorylated CheY, and so the tumbling frequency will decrease.
+Say that *E. coli* encounters an increase in attractant concentration.
+Then the lack of a phosphorylation cascade will mean less phosphorylated CheY, and so the tumbling frequency will decrease.
 However, if the attractant concentration levels off, then the tumbling frequency will flatten, while CheR starts methylating the MCP.
 Over time, the rising methylation will increase CheA autophosphorylation, bringing back the phosphorylation cascade and raising tumbling frequency back to default levels.

-Just as the phosphorylation of CheY can be reversed, MCP methylation can be undone as well to prevent methylation from being permanent.
+Just as the phosphorylation of CheY can be reversed, MCP methylation can be undone to prevent methylation from being permanent.
 In particular, an enzyme called **CheB**, which like CheY is phosphorylated by CheA, demethylates MCPs (as well as autodephosphorylates).
 The rate of an MCP's demethylation is dependent on the extent to which the MCP is methylated.
 In other words, the rate of MCP methylation is higher when the MCP is in a low methylation state, and the rate of demethylation is faster when the MCP is in a high methylation state.[^Spiro1997]

 The figure below adds CheR and CheB to provide a complete picture of the core pathways influencing chemotaxis.
 To model these pathways, we will need to add quite a few molecules and reactions to our current model.

 [![image-center](../assets/images/600px/chemotaxis_wholestory.png){: .align-center}](../assets/images/chemotaxis_wholestory.png)
 The chemotaxis signal-transduction pathway with methylation included.
 CheA phosphorylates CheB, which methylates MCPs while CheR demethylates MCPs.
-Blue lines denote phosphorylation, grey lines denote dephosphorylation, and the green arrow denotes methylation.
+Blue lines denote phosphorylation, grey lines denote dephosphorylation, and the green arrows denote methylation or demethlyation.
 Image modified from <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a>'s illustrations.
 {: style="font-size: medium;"}

 ## Combinatorial explosion and the need for rule-based modeling

-Our goal is to expand the BioNetGen model that we built in the previous lesson, and then see if this model can replicate the adaptation behavior of *E. coli* in the presence of a changing attractant concentration.
+We would like to add the methylation reactions discussed above to the model that we built in the previous lesson and see if this model can replicate the adaptation behavior of *E. coli* in the presence of a changing attractant concentration.
 Before incorporating the adaptation mechanisms in our BNG model, we will first describe the reactions that BioNetGen will need.

 We begin with considering the MCP complexes.
 In the [phosphorylation tutorial](tutorial_phos), we identified two components relevant for reactions involving MCPs: a ligand-binding component `l` and a phosphorylation component `Phos`.
 The adaptation mechanism introduces two additional reactions: methylation of the MCP by CheR, and demethylation of the MCP by CheB.

 We also need to include binding and dissociation reactions between the MCP and CheR because under normal conditions, most CheR are bound to MCP complexes.[^Lupas1989] We will therefore introduce two additional components to the MCP molecules in addition to their phosphorylation components: `r` (denoting CheR-binding) and `Meth` (denoting methylation states).
-In our simulation, we will use three methylation levels (low, medium, and high) because these three states are most involved in the chemotaxis response to attractants.[^Boyd1980]
+In our simulation, we will use three methylation levels (low, medium, and high) rather than five because these three states are most involved in the chemotaxis response to attractants.[^Boyd1980]

 Imagine for a moment that we were attempting to specify every reaction that could take place in our model.
 To specify an MCP, we would need to tell the program whether it is bound to a ligand (two possible states), whether it is bound to CheR (two possible states), whether it is phosphorylated (two possible states), and which methylation state it is in (three possible states).
 Therefore, a given MCP has 2 · 2 · 2 · 3 = 24 total states.

 Say that we are simulating the simple reaction of a ligand binding to an MCP, which we originally wrote as *T* + *L* → *TL*.
-We now need this reaction to include 12 of the 24 states, which are those corresponding to the MCP being unbound to the ligand.
-Our simple reaction would become 12 different reactions, one for each possible unbound state of the complex molecule *T*.
+We now need this reaction to include 12 of the 24 states, the ones corresponding to the MCP being unbound to the ligand.
+Our previously simple reaction would become 12 different reactions, one for each possible unbound state of the complex molecule *T*.
 And if the situation were just a little more complex, with the ligand molecule *L* having *n* possible states, then we would have 12*n* reactions.
 Imagine trying to debug a model in which we had accidentally incorporated a typo when transcribing just one of these reactions!

 In other words, as our model grows, with multiple different states for each molecule involved in each reaction, the number of reactions we need to represent the system grows very fast; this phenomenon is called **combinatorial explosion**.
-Our model of chemotaxis is ultimately relatively straightforward, but combinatorial explosion means that building realistic models of biochemical systems at scale without a simplifying language can be daunting if not impossible.
+Our model of chemotaxis is ultimately relatively straightforward, but combinatorial explosion means that building realistic models of biochemical systems at scale can be daunting.

-A major benefit of using a rule-based modeling language provided by BioNetGen is that it circumvents combinatorial explosion by consolidating many reactions into a single rule.
+A major benefit of using a rule-based modeling language such as the one developed by BioNetGen is that it circumvents combinatorial explosion by consolidating many reactions into a single rule.
 For example, when modeling ligand-MCP binding, we can summarize the 12 different reactions with the rule "a free ligand molecule binds to an MCP that is not bound to a ligand molecule."
 In the BioNetGen language, this rule is represented by the same one-line expression as it was in the previous lesson:

 ~~~ ruby
 LigandReceptor: L(t) + T(l) <-> L(t!1).T(l!1) k_lr_bind, k_lr_dis
 ~~~

-Why is one rule enough?
-Recall from our discussion of the [Gillespie algorithm](gillespie#an-overview-of-the-gillespie-algorithm) that the wait time before the next reaction to be sampled depends only on the rate of all relevant reactions in the system.
-In this particular case, the rate of ligand-MCP binding depends on the total concentration of free ligands and unbound MCPs, but it does not depend on the state that an MCP is in.

-In the following tutorial, we will expand our BioNetGen model from the previous tutorial into one that can incorporate CheR binding as well as MCP methylation while avoiding combinatorial explosion.
-We will then examine whether this model allows us to learn anything about how a bacterium can adapt to changes in the relative concentration of attractant.
+We will not bog down the text with a full specification of all the rules needed to add methylation to our model while avoiding combinatorial explosion.
+If you're interested in the details, please follow our tutorial.

 [Visit tutorial](tutorial_adaptation){: .btn .btn--info .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Bacterial tumbling is resilient to large sudden changes in ligand concentration
+## Bacterial tumbling is robust to large sudden changes in attractant concentration

 In the figures below, we show plots of the concentration of each molecule of interest in our system for a few different cases.
-In each case, we suddenly change the concentration of the attractant ligand (*l*<sub>0</sub>) and examine how this affects the concentration of phosphorylated CheY (the molecule whose phosphorylation is directly correlated with increased tumbling frequency).
-The attractant concentration will then level off; because the relative concentration is not changing, will our model reflect the hypothesis that *E. coli* can return to approximately the same steady state concentration of phosphorylated CheY regardless of the concentration of the ligand?
+In each case, we suddenly change the concentration of the attractant ligand (*l*<sub>0</sub>) and examine how this affects the concentration of phosphorylated CheY.
+The attractant concentration will then level off; how will our model respond?

 Below, we show simulation results for some different concentrations of ligand molecules added at the beginning of the simulation.
-First we add a relatively small amount, setting *l*<sub>0</sub> equal to 10,000.
-The system returns so quickly to an equilibrium in phosphorylated CheY that it is difficult to think that the attractant has had any effect on tumbling frequency.
+First we add a relatively small amount of attractant, setting *l*<sub>0</sub> equal to 10,000.
+The system returns so quickly to an equilibrium in phosphorylated CheY that it is difficult to imagine that the attractant has had any effect on tumbling frequency.

 **Note:** Time is shown in seconds on the x-axis in the following figures.
 {: .notice--warning}

 [![image-center](../assets/images/600px/chemotaxis_tutorial_oneadd1e4.png){: .align-center}](../assets/images/chemotaxis_tutorial_oneadd1e4.png)

-If instead *l*<sub>0</sub> is equal to 100,000, we obtain the figure below.
-After a drop in the concentration of phosphorylated CheY, the system returns to equilibrium after a few minutes.
+If instead *l*<sub>0</sub> is equal to 100,000, then we obtain the figure below.
+After an initial drop in the concentration of phosphorylated CheY, it returns to equilibrium after a few minutes.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_oneadd1e5.png){: .align-center}](../assets/images/chemotaxis_tutorial_oneadd1e5.png)

-When we increase *l*<sub>0</sub> by another factor of ten to 1 million, the initial drop is more pronounced, but the system is able to just as quickly return to equilibrium.
-Note how much higher the concentration of methylated receptors are in this figure compared to the previous figure; however, there are still a significant concentration of receptors with low methylation, indicating that the system may be able to handle a yet bigger jolt.
+When we increase *l*<sub>0</sub> by another factor of ten to 1 million, the initial drop is more pronounced, but the system returns just as quickly to equilibrium.
+Note how much higher the concentration of methylated receptors are in this figure compared to the previous figure; however, there are still a significant concentration of receptors with low methylation, indicating that the system may be able to handle an even larger jolt of attractant.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_oneadd1e6.png){: .align-center}](../assets/images/chemotaxis_tutorial_oneadd1e6.png)

 When we set *l*<sub>0</sub> equal to 10 million, we give the system this bigger jolt.
-Once again, the model is resilient to this change in the concentration of the ligand after a few minutes.
+Once again, the model returns to its previous CheY equilibrium after a few minutes.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_oneadd1e7.png){: .align-center}](../assets/images/chemotaxis_tutorial_oneadd1e7.png)